 Our goal is to provide a stable, flexible, comprehensive, and user friendly biomedical informatics infrastructure (tools, processes, people, and training) that enables and enhances all aspects of translational research.

-To apply for a CTSC Pilot, you will first need an ID number from SPARC (called a "Project ID").
+To apply for a CTSC Funding Opportunity, you will first need an ID number from SPARC (called a "Project ID").
 SPARC is the CTSC's service request system.
-Obtaining a Project ID from SPARC will help you access the Pilot RFAs and applications in InfoReady as well as link you to other services provided by the CTSC.
-The Pilot RFAs are found here.
+Obtaining a Project ID from SPARC will help you access the Funding Opportunity RFAs and applications in InfoReady as well as link you to other services provided by the CTSC.
+The Funding Opportunity RFAs are found here.